Ecasept/CCSW/README.md

 # Problems
+This project is not important and a priority for me.
+It started as a joke and I only continued it because I realized that I could learn a few things from it.
+That is why there are some flaws that I don't think I will fix, as the time I would need to invest far outweighs any benefit I would gain from doing so.

 - The flow for setting up the project is bad.
 Ideally the user starts the app and opens the web interface.
 Then everything can be controlled from there.
 The current structure makes this difficult.
 Implementing this would require:
     - Separating the server for the web interface and the actual analyzer
     - Using a real js framework instead of raw html
 - I have my own instance hosted at `cookie-clicker-stock-watcher.ecasept.workers.dev`, but the supabase side will be paused after a while and therefore unavailable
 - The notification endpoint for the supabase backend is open to everyone.
 As long as the supabase project id is not exposed, this should not be a problem.
+- Session tokens are valid indefinitely.
+Ideally they should expire after a while and the app or analyzer would respond to the expiration.
+Another part of this would be making access tokens only valid for like 5 minutes so you can share them.
+There would be an interface in the analyzer to create a new session token.